Reference: https://jupyterbook.org/interactive/hiding.html

 test_set = donkeys.iloc[indices[n_train:]]

-Next, we’ll explore the training data to look for useful relationships and distributions that inform our modeling.
+Now we’re ready to explore the training data and look for useful relationships and distributions that inform our modeling.